Abdominal Aortic Aneurysm (AAA)

 - Family history of arterial disease

-The earlier specialists vascular specialists with Lehigh Valley Institute for Surgical Excellence diagnose and treat the condition, the more likely you will avoid complications in the future.
+The earlier specialists vascular specialists with Lehigh Valley Heart and Vascular Institute diagnose and treat the condition, the more likely you will avoid complications in the future.
 Our vascular surgery program cares for a large number of people with AAA, so our doctors have the experience you need.

 Treatment for unruptured AAA

 If you are diagnosed with an abdominal aortic aneurysm that is not in danger of rupturing, your doctor may order periodic diagnostic tests to ensure the aneurysm is not growing.
 You may be able to prevent it from enlarging by quitting smoking, controlling blood sugar if you’re diabetic and losing weight.
-However, if your aneurysm requires surgery, you can receive the care you need at Lehigh Valley Institute for Surgical Excellence.
+However, if your aneurysm requires surgery, you can receive the care you need at the Heart and Vascular Institute.
 Our vascular surgeons perform hundreds of procedures every year.

 We offer two of the latest less-invasive treatments for AAA: